18F/micropurchase-auctions/README.md

 # 18F Micro-purchase - Submit an auction
 The [Micro-purchase platform](https://micropurchase.18f.gov) has demonstrated a [good deal of success in the past year delivering quality open source code at a good price for a variety of agency customers and projects](https://micropurchase.18f.gov/insights).
-We want to make it easier for our customers to submit potential auctions, so we've created this repo to help.
+We want to make it easier for you to submit potential auctions, so we've created this repo to help.

 Two important things to know before you get started.